 Nutrition is not a black-and-white science.
-Unlike others that follow more well-defined equations and governing rules, nutrition is more complex because it is part art as well as a science.
-As humans, the complexity lies within our feelings and compulsions, and what drives us to consume the food that we do.
-Let’s find out from nutrition Expert Marissa Puleo on the science behind those instincts that compel us to do what we do, and how to take back control when we need it.
+As humans, the complexity also lies within our feelings and compulsions, and what drives us to consume the food that we do.
+Let’s find out more about the science behind those instincts that compel us to do what we do.

-We can all probably recall a time where we found ourselves addicted to a certain food.
-Having worked with individuals overcoming addiction from drugs and alcohol, what has been recognized is that sugar cravings are more intense during their recovery period.
+We can all probably recall a time where we thought to ourselves that we may be addicted to a certain food.
+In individuals who are overcoming addiction from drugs and alcohol, what’s been recognized is that sugar cravings are more intense during their recovery period.
 Let’s dive into this topic a bit further and understand where the research linking food and addiction stands today.

 Food shares common drug response pathways in the brain.

-Research has shown that dopamine receptors in the brain will light up in some obese people while they are consuming their favorite foods, similar to when alcoholic and drug addicts consume alcohol and/or other addictive drugs.
-A series of 69 peer-reviewed research articles concluded that the effect overeating has on obese people shares similarities with behaviors of addicts through feelings of loss of control and compulsive intake, both which stimulate the brain the same way.
+Research has shown that dopamine receptors in the brain will light up in some obese individuals while they are overconsuming their favorite foods, similar to when alcoholic and drug addicts consume alcohol and/or other addictive drugs.
+Some studies have shown the effect overeating has on obese individuals share similarities with behaviors of addicts through feelings of loss of control and compulsive intake, both which stimulate the brain the same way.

 Food can activate rewards neurons.